-This particular option takes a bit of pre-planning because you will be allowing your pie to full thaw on its own rather than jump-starting the process.
+This particular option takes a bit of pre-planning because you will be allowing your pie to fully thaw on its own rather than jump-starting the process.
 If you choose to use this option, make your plans at least 24 hours in advance to allow the process to work properly as you go.

-- Remove pie from freezer
+- Remove the pie from the freezer.

 - Alternatively, you can set the pie out to thaw on the counter for 3-5 hours.
 Be careful not to leave it overnight as you don’t want any of your ingredients to go bad.